amiradavoudi/Tracing/Readme.md

 #### Experiment 4: tsd-attack-with-heuristic
 The experiment is about the evaluation of the tsd-attack using the first heuristic. <br>
-Run the file *tsd-attack-with-heuristic.py*, and the results will be written to the *tsd-attack-with-heuristic.log* file. <br>
+Run the file *tsd-attack-with-heuristic.py* (in TSD-Attack folder), and the results will be written to the *tsd-attack-with-heuristic.log* file. <br>
 The results show the thresholds, ASR, and APDs w.r.t the wallet range [w<sub>l</sub>, w<sub>u</sub>]. <br>
 It takes about 20 minutes to get the results. <br>
 The results show that ASR and APD metrics show an upward trend as the threshold decreases.
 This trend is particularly noticeable in larger wallet ranges ([20, 40], [40, 60]), indicating a contribution to the improvement in ASR compared to the lower ASRs before applying the heuristic. <br>